-Over the past few decades, management paradigms like the focus on core competen- cies, competitive pressures, and the focus on proﬁt maximization, have led to the out- sourcing of assorted support functions.
+Over the past few decades, management paradigms like the focus on core competencies, competitive pressures, and the focus on proﬁt maximization, have led to the out- sourcing of assorted support functions.
 In some cases, however, support functions have even become separate legal entities providing their services as spin-offs to not only the parent company but also any interested player in the market and possibly even the parent company’s competitors.
-Lufthansa, for example, has entities such as Lufthansa Technik, which provides aircraft maintenance services for Lufthansa and many airlines that do not have the competency or have decided that maintaining it in-house would not be efﬁcient.
+Lufthansa, for example, has entities such as Lufthansa Technik, which provides aircraft maintenance services both for Lufthansa and for many airlines that do not have the competency or have decided that maintaining it in-house would not be efﬁcient.
 Even LSG SkyChefs, another Lufthansa spin-off, provides catering serv- ices for many airlines in need of meals for their passengers.